wung-s/doc.sitespeed.io/_includes/index/box1.md

 ## The result
 * * *
-The result of the analyze will a couple of HTML pages and/or metrics send to Graphite.
+You will get results on a high level (red/yellow and green) that your boss will understand.
+And of course the in depth metrics so you can make your site better.
+Get the result as HTML or send the metrics to Graphite.

 [![The result](/img/sitespeed-boss-page.png)](/documentation/#the-result)
 {: .img-thumbnail}